Labour holds clear lead among LGBT voters, according to Pink News poll

 However, Greening didn’t address the prime minister’s patchy voting record on LGBT issues.
 Under previous Tory leaders, May voted against equalising the age of consent and against equal adoption rights.

-Additionally, May’s opposition to the Human Rights Act and pursuit of a hard Brexit concerns many LGBT voters, who fear that their rights and protections will not be safeguarded by the Conservatives.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Additionally, May’s opposition to the Human Rights Act and pursuit of a hard Brexit concerns many LGBT voters, who fear that their rights and protections will not be safeguarded by the Conservatives.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.